 Born in Mayaguez, Puerto Rico, Luis R. Torres is currently the Ballet Master at Hong Kong Ballet.
 Torres graduated from Arizona State University with a degree in Interdisciplinary Studies in Dance and Psychology and completed a Master of Fine Arts from George Mason University.

 Ballet Program dancer Elaine Blank speaks about her career-changing experience at The School:

-If you have any questions or concerns, please email us at [email protected] or call 413.243.9919 for more information.
+If you have questions or need additional information, we are happy to help.
+Please email us at [email protected] or call 413.243.9919 x168.